RahKapoor/Portfolio/_posts/2019-01-21-10-why-wordpress.md

 title:  "Why use Wordpress?"
 description: "With Shopify, Wix, Squarespace and hundreds of other options, what makes Wordpress so great?"
 date: 2019-06-15
-banner_preview: blog3.jpg
+banner_preview:
-banner_image: blog-banner.jpg
+banner_image: /post/header-wordpress-security.jpg
-category: Design
+category: Web
 tags: [web design, blogging]
 ---